Reiss Knehr

-David Reiss Knehr (/ˈriːs kəˈniːr/ REESS-_-kə-NEER; born November 3, 1996) is an American professional baseball pitcher who is a free agent.
-He made his Major League Baseball (MLB) debut in 2021.
+David Reiss Knehr (/ˈriːs kəˈniːr/ REESS-_-kə-NEER; born November 3, 1996) is an American professional baseball pitcher in the Milwaukee Brewers organization.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres.

 Amateur career

 Knehr was born in Manhasset, New York and grew up in Glen Head, New York.
 He attended St. Dominic High School in Oyster Bay, New York.

 Knehr played college baseball at Fordham University for three seasons, playing both as pitcher and as a shortstop.
 He was named to the Atlantic 10 Conference All-Rookie Team after leading the Rams with a 2.25 ERA with 37 strikeouts in 36 innings pitched.
 Following his freshman year, Knehr pitched for the Westhampton Aviators of the Hamptons Collegiate Baseball League and was named the league's Pitcher of the Year.
 As a junior, Knehr went 6–3 on the mound with a 2.40 ERA, 93 strikeouts and a 1.33 WHIP in 90 innings pitched.
 In 2017, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.